yunielrc/ydf/README.md

 make install-tohome
 ```

-⚠️ Attention: Instructions that rely on optional dependencies can't be used.
+⚠️ Attention: Instructions that rely on optional dependencies can't be used
+   with the minimal installation.

 Instruction | Optional dependency
 ---------|----------